shyampurk/kitchen-tracker/BuildAndConfig.md

 --------------------------------

 #### Prerequisites
-Step 1 : Clone this repository
+Step 1 : Clone this repository into the build system.
-Step 2 : Make sure you have connected WiFi/Bluetooth Antenna to the Linkit One Board
+Step 2 : Sign up for [PubNub](www.pubnub.com) subscription and get your PubNub publish and subscribe keys Step 3 : Make sure you have connected WiFi/Bluetooth Antenna to the Linkit One Board Step 4 : Follow the [schematic diagram](Schematic.png) and build the circuit.
+Step 5 : Power up the LinkIt ONE and Arduino Uno board through the USB port on the build system.

 #### Build & Install application software on LinkIt ONE
 Step 1 - Update the Firmware for the Linkit One by following this official link